HatchApps/xavier-help/focus.md

 plus the comments.
 The final section of the export is the [Flow History](/focus.html#flow-history).

 Regular Flows will
-export directly to your browser, like the other PDF exports in Xavier, however large Flows of 25+ checks will be emailed to the email address of the exporter (this is the email address you use to log into Xavier).
+export directly to your browser, like the other PDF exports in Precision, however large Flows of 25+ checks will be emailed to the email address of the exporter (this is the email address you use to log into Precision).
 This will still use the same 'Export to PDF' button, but you'll get a pop-up notification to let you know if it's been emailed.
 Please bear in mind; the larger the Flow, the more time it will take to be emailed to you, so it could take more than a few minutes in some cases.